21 Pitch Prop vs. 19 Pitch Prop: Which Do You Need?

 Since the general rule of thumb is that every two-inch increase in pitch decreases the engine’s rpm by about 400 revolutions, if you find that your boat is under revving, then you might want to consider getting a propeller with a lower pitch and vice versa.
 If your boat’s issue is that it’s over-revving, then getting the 21 pitch propeller might be the best solution.

-Also Read: Best Bass Boats – Top 7 Picks for 2021
+Also Read: Best Bass Boats – Top 7 Picks

 The beauty of all this is that your boat manual will have the desired specifications, but you could also ask your mechanic or even your dealer to advise which prop pitch would be the perfect solution for your specific boat.
 Just remember, one of the most important considerations here is your performance goal.
 What is it you want the boat to do exactly?